Home » 10 Best Things to Do in Ipoh, Malaysia: Your Complete Travel Guide

 DiscoverCars.com

-Ipoh gives you everything Penang offers—colonial architecture, street art, incredible food—without the crowds.
+Ipoh gives you everything Penang offers—colonial architecture, street art, incredible food—without the crowds or tourist fatigue.
 I’ve spent enough time in both cities to tell you that Ipoh feels more authentic, more relaxed, and honestly, just as rewarding.
 The limestone karsts create this dramatic backdrop everywhere you look, the coffee culture is unmatched, and you can actually find parking.
-Here’s what you need to know to make the most of your visit, whether you’re spending a day or a long weekend.
+Whether you’re spending a day or a long weekend, here’s what you need to know to make the most of your visit.

 1. Start With White Coffee and Kaya Toast